solsarratea/femiZhiyin/README.md

   The term Zhiyin (知音，literally "to know the tone") has come to describe a close and sympathetic friend; also described as soul-minded companion.

-  This is how I perceive Women through Feminism :heart:
+  This is how I perceive Feminism :heart:

  ## Technology used